Neuroendocrine & Carcinoid Tumors

 Signs & Symptoms

-Functional Tumors: when NETs produce abnormal hormones, peptides and proteins, so the body reacts badly.
-This may be the case with mid-gut and foregut NETs.
+Functional tumors: When NETs produce abnormal hormones, peptides, and proteins, so the body reacts badly.
+Some mid-gut and foregut NETs (especially small bowel NET and lung NET) can produce excessive serotonin, resulting in carcinoid syndrome.

 Signs of carcinoid syndrome: